Anthony Wagner: Publications

 Genealogy occupied the foremost place in Wagner's affections, but his earliest publications made highly important contributions to the study of heraldry.
 Issues of State Ceremonial took third priority.
 His Historic Heraldry of England (1939) derived initially from an exhibition of panels in America, but drew a stern and scholarly line between those great men who were truly armigerous and those who were not.
 On the other hand, his Heralds and Heraldry in the Middle Ages (also 1939) shed new light on the development of the functions of the earliest officers of arms.
 Many years later he traced the whole story of the College of Arms in a massive volume entitled Heralds of England (1967).
 Roy Strong called the book "magisterial".

 Wagner's English Genealogy (1960; revised editions 1972 and 1983) remains a standard work of reference.
 Many of his conclusions were rehearsed and reinforced in Pedigree and Progress (1975), where an important group of essays is annotated and brought up to date.
 Always he stressed the mobility of social life and class in the course of English history, and in maintaining this view ran contrary to the opinions of some professional English historians.

 His Records and Collections of the College of Arms (1952) remains a useful finding aid to the college's archival holdings.

 His office had been highly mechanised from an early stage, but all the more so once he became blind in 1984, whereupon, making every use of the aids of modern science, he bore his affliction with patience and dexterity.
 He dictated his autobiography, A Herald's World (1988).

 He was also a staunch supporter of hereditary peers and defended their presence in the House of Lords in an article in the Times on 30 January 1969 which became the foreword to the 1970 edition of Burke's Peerage.

 Personal life

 In 1953 (at the age of 44) Wagner married Gillian Graham, eldest daughter of Major H.A.R.
 Graham.
 In addition to taking over his father's house, 68 Chelsea Square, London, they acquired a country house in Aldeburgh, Suffolk.
-The couple had a daughter and two sons.
+The couple had a daughter, Lucy McCahrrer and two sons, Roger Wagner and Mark Wagner.

 Wagner's funeral service was held at the Church of St Benet Paul's Wharf, the religious home of the College of Arms since 1555.
 The Queen was represented by Sir Conrad Swan.
 He was buried at Aldeburgh.